Caring For Dogs With Kidney Disease

 However raw meats are still high in phosphorus.
 If your dog’s blood test indicates high levels of phosphorus, then tweaking the raw diet may be all that’s necessary.

 Holistic vet Dr Jodie Gruenstern notes “You can do things to bind to phosphorus so it goes out in the poop and doesn’t build up in the blood.
-Feeding kidney patients a balanced raw diet with the appropriate calcium to phosphorus ratio will bind the phosphorus.
-We can also help that along by adding dark leafy green veggies, which can help remove excess phosphorus in the intestinal tract of dogs and this will keep the BUN levels down.
-So when you start to see your kidney patient act sick and not want to eat, adding dark, leafy greens to the diet, along with prebiotics and probiotics, will help remove any excess phosphorus through fecal waste, rather than through the bloodstream.”
+Feeding kidney patients a balanced raw diet with the appropriate calcium to phosphorus ratio will bind and lower the phosphorus.
+We can also help that along by adding dark leafy green veggies, which can help remove waste protein in the intestinal tract of dogs and this will keep the BUN levels down.
+So when you start to see your kidney patient act sick and not want to eat, adding dark, leafy greens to the diet, along with prebiotics and probiotics, will help remove any excess protein through fecal waste, rather than through the bloodstream.”

 (It’s important to cleanse the body of toxic waste because our dog’s absorb it every day in their food, water and environment.)